Alimony Attorneys in Chicago

 Fighting for a Fair & Favorable Resolution

-Maintenance, commonly referred to as alimony, is spousal support payable from one spouse to the other during the pendency of a divorce action and/or after a divorce is finalized.
+In Illinois, spousal maintenance—commonly referred to as "alimony"—is spousal support payable from one spouse to the other during the pendency of a divorce action and/or after a divorce is finalized.
 Maintenance is generally awarded in situations where one spouse is not self-supporting during and/or after a divorce while the other spouse is both self-supporting and able to contribute to the other spouse’s support.

 Call the Law Offices of Jonathan Merel, P.C.
 Today